georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 ## Model Consumption

-In this screenshots we can se the model consumption with Python SDK.
+In this screenshots we can see the model consumption with Python SDK.

 ![Model Consumption 1](images/13-model-consumption-1.png)